Stunning Ideas For Balayage Hair From Brown To Caramel Tones

 What is the definition of balayage?

 Balayage means “to sweep” in French.
 It is an in-depth process used to create a stunning blend of hair colors.
-While ombre is more of a “shadow” effect, balayage is a highlighting technique that looks as though as it has been hand-painted by a skillful artist.
+While ombre is more of a “shadow” effect, balayage hair is a highlighting technique that looks as though as it has been hand-painted by a skillful artist.
 Which in a sense, it is.
 Your stylist will use a variety of methods to achieve this trendy style!

 Balayage Is The Hottest New Hair Trend!
-Here we have collected 44 of our favorite balayage hairstyles for those with brunette hair.
+Here we have collected our favorite balayage hairstyles for those with brunette hair.
 Now, you will learn how to get it so that it is absolutely best for you!

 What is the Balayage technique?